-Federal funding agencies with budgets over $100 million in R&D are now required to put in place systems that will provide public access to the results of funded research.
+Federal funding agencies are now required to put in place systems that will provide public access to the results of funded research.
 Public Access refers to the material being available to read, download and analyze.

 Federal Agencies that have released their plans to implement public access to the results of federally funded research: